UN Sustainable Development Goals

 Operations

-- Western uses solar power generation through its investments into LEED-certified buildings and solar-powered LED lamps on campus; for example, the Amit Chakma Engineering Building.
+• Western uses solar power generation through its investments in LEED-certified buildings and solar-powered LED lamps on campus.
+The Amit Chakma Engineering Building is a great example, as the building boasts an impressive solar array that offsets much of the building’s energy needs.

 SDG 10 - Reduced inequalities